 What are Negative Keywords in Amazon Advertising?

-Negative keywords are the words or phrases that prevent your ad from showing up on an Amazon search page when they appear in a customer’s search query.
-In other words, you would use a negative keyword to tell Amazon when you don’t want your ad to show.
+Negative Keywords are the words or phrases that prevent your ad from appearing on an Amazon SERP (Search Engine Results Page) when those terms are in a customer’s search query.
+In other words, you would use a Negative Keyword to tell Amazon when you don’t want your ad to show.

 “But don’t we want our ads to show up everywhere?
 Isn’t more exposure better?”

 Not always.
-Remember that PPC stands for pay-per-click, meaning the more clicks our ads get, the more we have to fork out for them.
-That’s not an issue if we’re getting tons of conversions, but not all search terms are created equal!
+Remember, PPC stands for “pay-per-click,” which means the more clicks our ads get, the more we’ll have to fork out for them.
+That’s not an issue if we’re raking in tons of cash from those searches, but not every search term is profitable!

 It’s possible you’re appearing for hundreds if not thousands of searches that are: